-Premises - £3.245m (2020/21 £2.755m)
+Premises - £1.48m (2021/22 £3.20m)

-- This expenditure includes costs related to the redevelopment of Avonmouth Fire Station (£1.59m) and design work on the rectification works at Bedminster and redevelopment of Bath and Weston stations of £378k. - The Service was awarded a capital grant from the Public Sector Decarbonisation Fund of £824k (£96k of which was received in 2022/23) which was spent on several projects relating to renewable energy across the service's sites.
+- This expenditure includes costs related to the completion of the redevelopment of Avonmouth Fire Station (£807k) and further design work on the rectification works at Bedminster and redevelopment of Bath and Weston stations (£301k). - Other premises projects included the installation of further electric vehicle points, drainage works and several refurbishment scoping and design plans.

-Fleet - £0.413m (2020/21 £2.655m)
+Fleet - £3.39m (2021/22 £0.61m)